 Clearwater Christian College scholarships are designed to help students pay their tuition and fees.
 This excludes off-campus living and transportation costs.
 Beyond individual scholarship requirements, each applicant must have a valid SAR on file with the CCC Financial Aid Office.
 To apply for these programs, the student must submit a completed CCC College-Funded Application to the Financial Aid Office by the date for final registration.
 For renewal purposes, the student must continue to meet the provisions of the scholarship program and maintain satisfactory academic progress.
-Clearwater Christian College reserves the right to adjust or rescind all or part of any previously awarded College-funded scholarship that may result in a refund to the student if the student qualifies for or accepts additional financial assistance not indicated on the latest award letter.
+The amount of the scholarship may be reduced if the awards would result in a credit balance.
+This scholarship does not cover the cost of books.
+Students who qualify for this award will receive aid for fall and spring terms only.